About

 This is the web site of Charles E. Spurgeon

-I am the author of the book "Ethernet - The Definitive Guide"
+I am a co-author of the book "Ethernet - The Definitive Guide," along with Joann Zimmerman.

-I am a Senior Network Architect at the University of Texas at Austin, and I've been involved in developing and managing large campus computer networks for many years.
-I was using email on UT Austin mainframes in 1979, and got my first Unix account (Berkeley Software Distribution v4.0 for the VAX, IIRC) while working at Stanford University in 1981.
+My job title is Senior Network Architect at the University of Texas at Austin, and I've been involved in developing and managing large campus computer networks for several decades.
+My first email account ran on UT Austin mainframes in 1979, and I got my first Unix account (Berkeley Software Distribution v4.0 for the VAX, IIRC) while working at Stanford University in 1981.

 To provide some idea of the size of the place, there are 50,000 students and 20,000 full and part time faculty and staff at the University of Texas at Austin, located in 200 buildings and sites covering over 20 million gross square feet of indoor space.
-The university budget for 2010-2011 was $2.2 billion, including research and contract grant funding of over 640 million dollars.
+The university budget for 2015-2016 was roughly $2.5 billion, including research and contract grant funding of over 650 million dollars.

 The UT Austin network supports roughly 160,000 computers in a given year, and the wired network includes 135,000 Ethernet ports in 3,250 switches and routers.
 There is a large Wi-Fi system with 10,000 radios in over 5,000 access points.
 In 2011 the wireless system supported a peak of 25,000 concurrent users during the busy hours of the day.
 The UT Austin data center, based on Cisco Nexus equipment, supports around 1,000 servers and many hundreds of virtual machines.
 For anyone interested in even more details, the UT Austin 2010-2011 Campus Network Report can provide them.